 Tri-Lakes Views is dedicated to the furtherance of the arts and the history of northern El Paso County.
 The dedicated members of this important local resource have raised and donated over $15,000 to the Tri-Lakes art center and the Lucretia Vaile Museum.
 In 2003 their $5,000 grant to the museum enabled many projects that helped in preserving and displaying the history of Palmer Lake, Monument, and the Palmer Divide.
 Link to them here: www.trilakesviews.org

 At a time of the Vaile Museums’ greatest need, an anonymous donation of $4,000 was made to the Museum.
 These funds and others enabled Museum volunteers to begin critical projects that were needed for the preservation of our fine collection of artifacts, and archives.
 Without this donation, we would not have many of the tools, equipment, and materials that are required in doing museum preservations.

 Roger & Kim Ward of “Estemere”

 The Wards have allowed the Historical Society to sponsor occasional tours of their home, the Grand Victorian Mansion called Estemere.
 The Estemere tour has been our largest fundraising event and the proceeds go towards all manner of projects that benefit area residents.
-There are no tours scheduled for the foreseeable future.
+There are currently no tours scheduled for the foreseeable future.
 For more about Estemere, Click Here.